 The error standard deviation results show large and continuous improvements with increasing resolution, but begin to plateau at around degree 700, again suggestive of a limit to the added value of the in situ data.
 The values taken from different parts of the distribution are quite consistent (and lower than the overall standard deviation), apart from the value representative of the upper, more extreme values, confirming that the positive tail has the larger departure from a Gaussian distribution.

 In an attempt to determine which are the best models and geoids to use, we rank the 27 possible comparisons of 9 global MDTs with 3 geoids, according to the size of the misfits.
-The global MDTs include the 7 ocean models described in the Methods section, plus two observational products: Aviso and TUM13.
-The TUM13 product represents the DTU2010 MSS minus the TUM13 geoid.
-This was smoothed with a spatially-varying Wiener filter chosen using a signal size estimate from the Nemo12a ocean model and noise based on the assumption that variations in a known smooth region of the Pacific are all noise, as used in Filmer et al. (2018).
+The global MDTs include the 7 ocean models described in the Methods section, plus two observational products: AVISO and TUM13.

 The non-Gaussian nature of the PDFs means that no single statistic is representative of the distribution, so we use three different measures: standard deviation, width of the part of the PDF containing the central 68% of the data, and width of the part containing the central 95%.
-The resultant rankings are shown in 8.
-The three geoids are EIGEN-6C4, GOCO05c and EGM2008.
-The GOCO05c product was extended from its native resolution of degree 720 using EGM2008 coefficients at higher degrees (Pavlis et al., 2012).
-All three geoids therefore include information up to degree 2190.
+The resultant rankings are shown in Figure 8.
+The three geoids are EIGEN-6C4 (Förste, 2014), GOCO05c (Fecher et al., 2017) and EGM2008 (Pavlis et al., 2012).
+The GOCO05c product was extended from its native resolution of degree 720 using EGM2008 coefficients at higher degrees All three geoids therefore include information up to degree 2190.